-The Graduate & Professional Schools Fair will be held October 24, 2013 from 10 a.m. - 2 p.m. in the Reitz Union Grand and Rion Ballrooms.
+The Graduate & Professional Schools Fair will be held on-campus October 15, 2015 from 10 a.m. - 2 p.m. in the Reitz Union Grand Ballroom and online on the same date.

 You only need a few minutes to prepare for GAP Day.
 Here are a few things you'll want to keep in mind:

 - Research programs that interest you (website, geographic location & degree programs)